baconjs/bacon.js/README.md

 TODO
 ====

-- test for merge.takeWhile (should fail currently, requires dispose)
-- jQuery dispose support
+- How to test that unsub occurs correctly?